Pornography laws by region: Egypt

+Eswatini

+Under the Sexual Offences and Domestic Violence Act, No. 15 or 2018, the publication, viewership, and sharing of pornography is legal in Eswatini only if it passes a three-element test.
+Pornography is legal if it does not involve any non-consenting persons (including children or those with a significant disability), can be easily traced to its creator, and does not otherwise depict a sexual offense.

 Ethiopia

 Distributing or selling pornographic materials is illegal in Ethiopia, and their production in the country is rare.
 There are no official laws regarding Internet pornography in Ethiopia, making the Internet the only available source of pornography.

 Morocco

 In 2004, Morocco introduced severe punishments for promoting pornography.

 Nigeria

 Nigeria has no national laws prohibiting pornography, although the public display of graphic sexual material is illegal in Lagos.
-The country has a small indigenous pornography industry which produces exclusively heterosexual pornography as homosexual activity in Nigeria is illegal.
+The country has a small pornography industry which produces exclusively heterosexual pornography, as homosexual activity in Nigeria is illegal.
 Some Muslim politicians in the national government have proposed a nationwide block on pornographic websites.
 There is significant piracy of pornography in Nigeria, with pirated pornographic DVDs being sold from roadside stalls in Lagos.
 Pornography is also sold in Nigerian sex shops and some pornographic magazines are produced in the country, often reproducing pictures from foreign magazines.

 The first officially acknowledged hardcore pornographic film produced in Nigeria was Better Lover Valentine Sex Party.
 It was not submitted to the National Film and Video Censors Board for classification and it was immediately banned on the grounds of obscenity and immorality.
 Internet pornography is widely viewed in Nigeria.
 In 2015 the monthly average for the number of searches for pornography was 135,000, and in December 2014 and 2015 the proportion of searches for pornography (relative to other searches) was higher in Nigeria than in the United States.
 In 2013 Nigeria ranked second globally for Internet searches for gay pornography.